Traditional Christmas dishes in Portugal

 A capon is a 3-month-old rooster that has been castrated/neutralized – the cock’s crest is cut.
 At 9 months, when it reaches between 3 and 7 kg, it is ready to be cooked.
 The capon is drunk with a glass of Port wine, and 30 minutes later, it is killed.
 Capon meat is more tender and tasty than “normal” chicken.

-To cook this delicacy, it is necessary to marinate the capon for 24 to 48 hours with wine and garlic, and then it is filled with giblets, onion, garlic, ham, sausage, chorizo, and much more.
-It is baked in the oven for about 3 hours, sided with roasted potatoes and sprouts.
+To cook this delicacy, it is necessary to marinate the capon in wine and garlic for 24 to 48 hours, then fill it with giblets, onion, garlic, ham, sausage, chorizo, and more.
+It is baked in the oven for about 3 hours, served with roasted potatoes and sprouts.

 Chicken Soup